STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 -------------------

-During the execution of a standard parallel algorithm, if temporary memory resources are required by any of the algorithms and no memory are available, the algorithm throws a ``std::bad_alloc`` exception.
+During the execution of a standard parallel algorithm, if temporary memory resources are required by any of the algorithms and no memory is available, the algorithm throws a ``std::bad_alloc`` exception.

 During the execution of any of the parallel algorithms, if the application of a